Perpertual Coupled Simulated Annealing for Continuous Optimization: The Objective Functions

-[The Objective Functions] In order to guarantee the satisfactory of the PO-CSA, experiments were carried out repeatedly in 14 reference functions $f_1-f_{14}$, with $D$ dimensions, used in \cite{samuel2010}.
+In order to guarantee the satisfactory of the PO-CSA, experiments were carried out repeatedly in 14 reference functions $f_1-f_{14}$, with $D$ dimensions, used in \cite{samuel2010}.
 The global optimum for all functions is $f^*(\textbf{x})=0$.
 They are detailed below.

 \begin{enumerate} \item \textbf{(Group 1: $f_1-f_2$)} Unimodal and simple multimodal functions: the function 1 is an easy unimodal sphere function.
 The second function is the ubiquitous Rosenbrock’s function, which is very often used for testing optimization algorithms.
 They are described in Table~\ref{tab:function_table1}.